SheepTester/cse15l-lab-reports/lab-report-1-week-2.md

 kept having to type my password.
 It turned out that VS Code was running on Windows rather than in WSL, where I had my SSH keys stored.
 I just copied my `.ssh` folder into my Windows home folder, which worked.

+With this,
+I am able to compile and run
+a Java program
+with **zero keystrokes**
+because
+my file is already on the server
+(VS Code is running over SSH), and with Java VS Code extensions,
+I can click on "Run" above the `main` method to run the program without pressing any keys.